peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalArgumentException</code> - The type of <code>obj</code> is not supported.

-### AsEInteger
-    @Deprecated public com.upokecenter.numbers.EInteger AsEInteger() Converts this object to an arbitrary-precision integer.
-See the ToObject overload taking a type for more information.

-**Returns:**

-* The closest arbitrary-precision integer to this object.

-**Throws:**

-* <code>IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not
- <code>CBORObject.Null</code>, are considered numbers).

-* <code>ArithmeticException</code> - This object's value is infinity or not-a-number (NaN).

 ### AsBoolean
     public boolean AsBoolean()
 Returns false if this object is a CBOR false, null, or undefined value